-DPF Delete: The Myths, Realities, and Ramifications
+DPF Delete: The Myths, Realities, and Ramifications (2025 Update)

 Diesel engines have long been a cornerstone of the commercial trucking industry, renowned for their durability and efficiency.
 However, as environmental concerns have grown, so have the regulations surrounding diesel emissions.
 Central to these regulations is the Diesel Emission System, and at its heart, the Diesel Particulate Filter (DPF).
 Understanding the DPF, its purpose, and the controversies surrounding ‘DPF deletes’ is crucial for Fleet Maintenance Managers, Technicians, and Truck Owners alike.